California State Prisons

 23500 Kasson Road, Tracy, CA 95376, (209) 835-4141

 This prison, located in the San Joaquin Valley about thirty miles east of San Francisco, has two purposes.
-First and in most cases, it is a reception area for newly-committed folks who will be serving time.
+First and in most cases, it is a reception area for newly-committed folks from Northern California jails who will be serving time in prison.
 You or your loved one will be transferred there for evaluation and orientation before being assigned to another state prison within California.
-This means he or she will mix with the full spectrum of felons, both violent and non-violent.
+This means you, he or she will mix with the full spectrum of felons, both violent and non-violent.

 The prison operates a dairy with 1,200 head of cattle.
 550 are milked on any given day.
 Minimum security prisoners work the dairy as well as an adjacent 450 acres of land that grows corn, oats and alfalfa for the cattle.
 The prison also has a furniture fabrication plant that some of the prisoners work.